 A great way to distinguish between the two is this;

-Another common use for Role Mentoring is during a job induction or as part of a training period.
-In this scenario, our Mentee will have just taken on a new job role, and as well as learning about their new responsibilities on paper, they will speak to a Role Mentor who is in the same position/was in the same position.
+Another common use for role mentoring is during a job induction or training period, as part of a training period.
+In this scenario, our mentee will have just taken on a new job role, and as well as learning about their new responsibilities on paper, they will speak to a role mentor who is in the same position/was in the same position.
 This is a more direct form of training, but it follows the same sort of structure as discussed above.